 I think I’ve hit all the core points that I need to so now I’d like to unpack this all a bit more.
 I condensed everything I felt during my first go-through there into a bouillon cube of information so now I need to pour some water over it, spread it out a bit, add some depth, so let’s go through a campaign.

-After I wrote everything preceding this I was frustrated.
+After I wrote everything in Part 1 I was frustrated.
 My horses were up against some really stiff competition and I felt like, maybe if I just started in an earlier scenario then I could have my farm built up to a place where I could win with my favorite horses by the time I got back there.
 Or maybe I’d gain some insight into some of the rest of the systems that I hadn’t gotten to engage with and build up something while I dealt with horses I didn’t have as much emotional investment in as the 1998 crew.

 Because of this, I went back to the main menu and selected the